$\mathcal{H}$-matrix based second moment analysis for rough random fields and finite element discretizations: Numerical results

 The \emph{all-$\eta$} case is the canonical case and has also been investigated in case of the boundary element method in \cite{DHP15}.
 The \emph{weak-FEM} case is a first relaxation to apply the weak admissibility condition.
-This is justified, since the stiffness matrix $\mathbf{A}$ can exactly be represented as a weakly admissible $\mathcal{H}$-matrix and the iterative refinement only involves an approximate LU-decomposition for the application of the approximate inverse.
+This is justified, since the stiffness matrix $\mathbf{A}$ can exactly be represented as a weakly admissible $\mathcal{H}$-matrix and the iterative refinement only involves an approximate LU-decomposition.
 Hence, we expect at most an influence on the quality of the approximate LU-decomposition and thus on the number of iterations in the iterative refinement.
-We have therefore to investigate if the additional iterations are compensated by the faster $\mathcal{H}$-matrix arithmetic.
+We have therefore to investigate if possible additional iterations are compensated by the faster $\mathcal{H}$-matrix arithmetic.

 The aforementioned cases have in common that they rely on the asymptotic smoothness of $\Cor _f$ and $\Cor_u$ and the $\eta$-admissibility which leads to exponential convergence of the $\mathcal{H}$-matrix approximation.
-In the case \emph{weak-Cor}, we want to examine if there is some indication that the weak admissibility could possibly also be considered for the partition of the $\mathcal{H}$-matrices for $\Cor _f$ and $\Cor _u$.
+In the case \emph{all-weak}, we want to examine if there is some indication that the weak admissibility could possibly also be considered for the partition of the $\mathcal{H}$-matrices for $\Cor _f$ and $\Cor _u$.
 To that end, we approximate $\Cor _f$ with ACA relative to the $\eta$-admissibility partition and convert it on-the-fly to the partition of the weak admissibility, as proposed in \cite{HKK04}.

+While the three aforementioned cases all rely on a binary cluster tree, the cases \emph{nd-$\eta$} and \emph{nd-weak} rely on a cluster tree which is constructed by nested dissection.
+In both cases, the finite element matrix $\mathbf{A}$ is partitioned by the nd-admissibility.
+For $\Cor_f$ and $\Cor_u$, we use the $\eta$-admissibility in the nd-$\eta$-case and the weak admissibility in the nd-weak-case, where we assemble the matrix for $\Cor_f$ in the same way as in the all-weak-case.